 The Energy Efficiency Regulations apply to dealers who

 - import regulated energy-using products into Canada for sale or lease or

-- ship regulated energy-using products that are manufactured in one Canadian province to another for sale or lease
+- ship regulated energy-using products that are manufactured in one Canadian province or territory to another for sale or lease

 A dealer is defined in the Energy Efficiency Act as a person engaged in the business of